MooersLab/latex-emacs/README.md

 LaTeX is the gold standard markup system for technical writing.

-- Combine a passion for coding with writing (e.i., make writing fun by disguising it as coding).
+- Combine a passion for coding with writing (i.e., make writing fun by disguising it as coding).
 - Code reuse: recycle old documents.
 - Precise control over the appearance of the output.
 - Equation typesetting par none.